 Kinetic SBS-3 devices can connect directly to FlightAware without having to run a desktop application on your PC.
 Configure your SBS-3 via your PC and then it can directly feed to FlightAware.

-With over 50 non-ADS-B data sources and eight million monthly users, FlightAware is the world's largest aggregator and free source of live flight tracking and flight data.
+With over 50 non-ADS-B data sources and over ten million monthly users, FlightAware is the world's largest aggregator and free source of live flight tracking and flight data.
 If you have ADS-B data or are interested in receiving it, FlightAware is the best partner for sharing your data with the world and being recognized for your contribution.
 FlightAware will aggregate your positions with dozens of available sources to share with millions of users.

 Users sending ADS-B data to FlightAware will see live (non-delayed) data, see their data highlighted on FlightAware track logs, see additional information on ADS-B from elsewhere, receive custom statistics and more information on ADS-B sites around the world.
 As a thank you for your contribution, FlightAware offers a free Enterprise Account (USD$89.95/mo value) to users who share their data with us.